-- \Percent weight of metallic coating is a percent of the total product. - Galvanized sheet surfaces may be chemically treated, generally at the customer's specification, with trace amounts of chromate solution (approximately 1 to 2 mg/ft2 per side or <0.002% of total product weight) to prevent humid storage stain, and/or phosphate solutions (<300 mg/ft2 or <0.3%) to enhance paint adherence and formability.
-Surface may also be treated with small amounts (<0.05%) of corrosion-inhibiting oil - All commercial steel products may contain small amounts of various elements in addition to those specified.
-These small quantities (less than 0.1%) may exist as intentional additions, or as "trace" or "residual" elements that generally originate in the raw materials used.
-These elements may include: aluminum, antimony, arsenic, boron, cadmium, calcium, chromium, cobalt, columbium, copper, lead, molybdenum, nickel, silicon, tin, titanium, vanadium, and zirconium
+- Percent weight of metallic coating is a percent of the total product. - Galvanized sheet surfaces may be chemically treated, generally at the customer's specification, with trace amounts of chromate solution (approximately 1 to 2 mg/ft2 per side or <0.002% of total product weight) to prevent humid storage stain, and/or phosphate solution (<300 mg/ft2 or <0.3%) to enhance paint adherence and formability.
+Surface may also be treated with small amounts (<0.05%) of corrosion-inhibiting oil.

-OSHA Permissible Exposure Limits (PELs) are 8-hour TWA (time-weighted average) concentrations unless otherwise noted.
-A ("C") design-

-Exposure Limit (STEL) is defined as a 15-minute exposure, which should not be exceeded at any time during a workday.

-- Threshold Limit Values (TLV) established by the American Conference of Governmental Industrial Hygienists (ACGIH) are 8-hour TWA concentrations unless otherwise noted. - PNOR (Particulates Not Otherwise Regulated).
-All inert or nuisance dusts, whether mineral, inorganic, or organic, not listed specifically by

-- substance name are covered by the PNOR limit which is the same as the inert or nuisance dust limit of 15 mg/m3 for total dust and 5 mg/m3 for the respirable fraction. - Inhalable fraction.
-The concentration of inhalable particulate for the application of this TLV is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH TLVs and BEIs Appendix D, paragraph A. - PNOS (Particulates Not Otherwise Specified).
-Particulates identified under the PNOS heading are "nuisance dusts" containing no asbestos and <1% crystalline silica.
-A TWA-TLV of 10 mg/m3 for inhalable particulate and 3 mg/m3 for respirable particulate has been recommended. - Respirable fraction.
-The concentration of respirable dust for the application of this limit is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH TLVs and BEIs Appendix D, paragraph C. - The 8-hour PEL is 50 ug/m3.
-If an employee is exposed to lead for more than 8-hours in any work day, the PEL, as a TWA for that day, shall be reduced according to the following formula: Maximum permissible limit (in ug/m3) = 400 divided by hours worked in that day.
+- All commercial steel products may contain small amounts of various elements in addition to those specified.
+These small quantities (less than 0.1%) may exist as intentional additions, or as Trace or Tresidual elements that generally originate in the raw materials used.
+These elements may include: aluminum, antimony, arsenic, boron, cadmium, calcium, chromium, cobalt, columbium, copper, lead, molybdenum, nickel, silicon, tin, titanium, vanadium, and zirconium. - 1 OSHA Permissible Exposure Limits (PELs) are 8-hour TWA (time-weighted average) concentrations unless otherwise noted.
+A (□C□) designation denotes a ceiling limit, which should not be exceeded during any part of the working exposure unless otherwise noted.
+A Short Term Exposure Limit (STEL) is defined as a 15-minute exposure, which should not be exceeded at any time during a workday. - 2 Threshold Limit Values (TLV) established by the American Conference of Governmental Industrial Hygienists (ACGIH) are 8-hour TWA concentrations unless otherwise noted. - 3 PNOR (Particulates Not Otherwise Regulated).
+All inert or nuisance dusts, whether mineral, inorganic, or organic, not listed specifically by substance name are covered by the PNOR limit which is the same as the inert or nuisance dust limit of 15 mg/m3 for total dust and 5 mg/m3 for the respirable fraction. - 4 Inhalable fraction.
+The concentration of inhalable particulate for the application of this TLV is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH TLVs and BEIs Appendix D, paragraph A. - 5 PNOS (Particulates Not Otherwise Specified).
+Particulates identified under the PNOS heading are \(\text{nuisance dusts} \) containing no asbestos and <1% crystalline silica.
+A TWA-TLV of 10 mg/m3 for inhalable particulate and 3 mg/m3 for respirable particulate has been recommended. - 6 Respirable fraction.
+The concentration of respirable dust for the application of this limit is to be determined from the fraction passing a size-selector with the characteristics defined in the ACGIH TLVs and BEIs Appendix D, paragraph C. - 7 The 8-hour PEL is 50 ug/m3.
+If an employee is exposed to lead for more than 8 hours in any work day, the PEL, as a TWA for that day, shall be reduced according to the following formula: Maximum permissible limit (in ug/m3) = 400 divided by hours worked in that day.
 The Action Level is 30 ug/m3 averaged over an 8-hour period.